7 Tips on How to Stop Junk Email in Outlook

 - Go to: https://app.clean.email/

-- Sign in with your Outlook login and password.
+- Sign in with your mail login and password.

 - Select Unsubscriber from the left pane.

-- Go through the list of active subscriptions and click the Unsubscribe link next to each subscription you no longer wish to receive.
+- Go through the list of active subscriptions and click the Unsubscribe option next to each subscription you no longer wish to receive.

 - Remember that you can easily resubscribe in the future should you ever change your mind.

-What’s more, Clean Email can act as the best spam filter for Outlook thanks to its automation features, which allow you to apply any action to new emails coming to your mailbox without any manual work.
+Thanks to its automation features, the app allows you to apply any action to new emails coming to your mailbox without any manual work.
 You can tell Clean Email to, for example, automatically mark all emails from certain addresses as spam.
 Creating automation rules is a matter of checking a single checkbox, and you can manage all automation rules using a convenient dashboard.

 Using email to communicate has many benefits.
 However, whenever you use email, you must use it responsibly and securely.
 Privacy Guard from Clean Email is just the tool to help you.